pc2/pqdts/README.md

 5. number of non-zero elements in $P$
 6. computation mode: 2 for two-metric projected truncated Newton method, 1 for projected gradient method
 7. maxiter: maximal number of iterations in stages
-8. output: 0 to disable output of the POVMs, 1 to enable output of POVMs after every minimization stage
+8. output: 0 to disable output of the POVMs, 1 to enable output of POVMs at the end, 2 to enable output of POVMs after every minimization stage
 9. gamma: regularization parameter $\gamma$
 10. epsilon: value of the convergence criterion
 11. index of stage to start with, i.e., 1 or 2
 12. 0 to start with the initial guess $\varPi=1/N$, 1 to read the output from a previous run as a starting point
 13. smoothing distance factor $N_s$
+14. benchmark underlying operations: 0 for no, 1 for yes

 ### Inputs
 Without the Python wrapper, the programs `pqdts_omp.x` and `pqdts_omp_mpi.x` expect inputs ($P$ matrix and optionally the $F$ matrix) in the `data` directory in the current working directory.
 The following files are expected: